The Who and What of the Pennsylvania Gaming Control Board

 The PGCB receives no direct money from Pennsylvania taxpayers.
 Slot machine operations are the largest source of funds for the agency.
 Other sources of revenue come from table game operations and there will be a 34-percent tax on sports betting facilities.

 The PGCB provides support for both the gaming consumer and the facility operators.
-Main offices are located in Harrisburg.
+The main offices are located in Harrisburg.
 All license applications pass through this office.
 This is also the location where hearings and appeals are held.
-Consumers can contact either the main office, or any of the three regional PGCB office locations.
+Consumers can contact either the main office or any of the three regional PGCB office locations.